gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 ![](/images/blog/2019-09-19-career-transition/architecture-building-construction-256381.jpg)

+### job search

 The first step is identifying the types of positions that you like and look at job offers in apps like [Glassdoor](www.glassdoor.com) and [Linkedin](www.linkedin.com).
 It is good to be creative at this step and include different roles where you think you would fit.
 Already by reading the job descriptions one learns what skills are required for each type of position and can get a sense of whether you like it and would be able to do it.
 I find it is not necessary that one meets all the requirements but one should meet a reasonable minimum, say 70%, in order to have chances.
 I like to look at the employee satisfaction ratings for the companies.
 Some job-portals like Glassdor include this feature.
 Other portals like [kununu](www.kununu.com) are exclusively dedicated to this.

+Conferences are great places to meet people that can tell you about interesting jobs.
+In such cases, you should mention in your cover letter how you learned about the job from your contact at a conference.

 The next step is to apply for the offers that you feel most excited about.
 This usually involves sending a CV + a cover letter.